 It’s common knowledge that the UK’s housing supply is in crisis, and a company better known as a car and home insurer believes it has a solution, in the form of prefab homes.
 Legal & General has opened a new ‘modular’ factory for the production of ‘flatpack’ houses.
 Working with RHP housing association, it’s developed a revolutionary prefab home model that can be installed in a single working day.
 The timber-framed homes are made in modules at a factory in Leeds and bolted together on site.
 Short on space?
 Read: Small living room ideas for gorgeous spaces They come complete with a built-in kitchen, bathroom, doors, fitted carpets, and even furniture if requested.
 The downside?
 They’re tiny, at just 26 sq m.
 Could you live in such a small space?
 Let’s take a look around the prototype… The interiors have been cleverly designed to optimise space, with a kitchen running down one side leaving space for a sofa and even a dining table in the living area.
 The bedroom has room for a small double bed, and has a large window to allow plenty of light in.
 A one-bed apartment will reportedly take one week for the factory to build. there’s also a two-bed option that will take two weeks – far quicker than the time it takes to build your average home.
 Legal & General claims that the factory-line process will use less energy than usual building methods, and the homes will also use less energy to run that a standard home, making them more environmentally-friendly.
-The first production run began last week in Richmond, where housing association RHP became the first in the country to purchase hundreds of one-bedroom apartment from L&G. They plan to rent them out for £600-£700 per month, which is far cheaper than the average rent for the area – £1,097 according to Zoopla.
+Video Of The Week The first production run began last week in Richmond, where housing association RHP became the first in the country to purchase hundreds of one-bedroom apartment from L&G. They plan to rent them out for £600-£700 per month, which is far cheaper than the average rent for the area – £1,097 according to Zoopla.
 Last week, L&G also announced a new two-storey, two-bedroom ‘turn-key’ prefab home that it hopes to deliver next year.
 This model will be much larger, at 82 sq m.
 Take a tour around a prototype of the revolutionary home: What do you think?
 Could this be the solution to Britain’s housing crisis?

 Copy and paste this URL into your WordPress site to embed